 The ‘feature buy’ mechanic is available in many online slots and allows players to buy their way into a bonus feature without having to wait to trigger that feature randomly in the base game.
-The bonus buy feature has been around now for quite some time and is offered in some major titles, including White Rabbit, Extra Chilli and Book of Gods, to name just a few.
+The bonus buy feature has been around now for quite some time and is offered in some major titles, including White Rabbit, Extra Chilli and Book of Gods, and other high variance slots to name just a few.

 It basically offers a shortcut to a game’s bonus round, but it does come at a cost.
 A player looking to buy into a bonus round could have to pay up to 100 times (or sometimes even more) their stake to access a bonus game within a slot, and this is where the concern lies.
 Such a large bet size can lead to players spending considerably more than they intended.
 This, the UKGC believes, is putting players at risk and have introduced the ban as a safeguarding measure.
 Many players avoid the ‘feature buy’ option because it can put a substantial dent in their bankroll, but for those players who actively seek out bonus features, problems could arise as they find themselves spending more money than they can afford.

 What does this mean for game providers and casinos?

 The UKGC is therefore asking that all UK licensed games providers remove the feature from all relevant games.
 This won’t necessarily be a straightforward procedure, however.
 While some slot providers will simply need to deactivate the ‘buy a bonus’ option, with others the feature has actually been hardcoded into the game, making removing it a potentially costly and time-consuming process.
 In the case of such providers, the games will have to be retracted until the proper adjustments have been made to the slot.